neopragma/dnmusic/sight-reading.md

 In the example, the swirly symbol on the left indicates that the note "G" is positioned on the second line from the bottom.
 We use an old word for "key", _clef_, for this kind of symbol.

 There was a time when that symbol, or an earlier version of it, resembled the letter G. For that reason, it's called a _G clef_.
+Originally, people were doing nothing more complicated than writing the letter G on the line where they intended to write the note G.

 ## The Great (or Grand) Staff